2025 Potomac River mid-air collision: Figure skating community

 Among the passengers on the jet were 28 U.S. Figure Skating athletes, coaches, and family members returning from a national development camp held in conjunction with the 2025 U.S. Figure Skating Championships in Wichita, Kansas.
 This included eleven skaters, all between the ages of 11 and 16, as well as thirteen accompanying parents and four coaches.

 Due to the low number of any other direct passenger flights between Wichita and the East Coast, Flight 5342 was the most direct route home for many visitors from the Northeast.
 Most of the athlete victims were too young to be viable candidates for the 2026 Winter Olympics but would have been eligible for the 2030 Winter Olympics.

 The four coaches killed were all former Soviet/Russian figure skaters.
 This included married couple Evgenia Shishkova and Vadim Naumov, who had won gold medals in pair skating at the 1994 World Figure Skating Championships, as well as Inna Volyanskaya and Alexandr Kirsanov, who had competed in pairs and ice dance, respectively.

-On March 2, 2025, Maxim Naumov, the son of Shishkova and Naumov, would perform alongside other notable figure skaters and family members of victims at Legacy on Ice, a two-hour tribute show held at Capital One Arena in honor of the victims of the collision.
+On March 2, 2025, Maxim Naumov, the son of Shishkova and Naumov, performed alongside other notable figure skaters and family members of victims at Legacy on Ice, a two-hour tribute show held at Washington, D.C.'s Capital One Arena in honor of the victims of the collision.
 The impact of the crash on U.S. Figure Skating is similar to that of Sabena Flight 548, which killed the entire 1961 U.S. Figure Skating team, most of whom were from the Skating Club of Boston.
-The Skating Club of Boston lost 6 club members in the crash of Flight 5342.
+The Skating Club of Boston lost six club members in the crash of Flight 5342.

 Other deaths

-Other passengers included four members of the D.C.-based UA Steamfitters Local 602 union; three students and six parents from schools of Fairfax County Public Schools in Virginia; two analysts at Moody's Corporation; a civil rights attorney and professor at Howard University School of Law; a colonel of the Philippine National Police; the president-elect of the National Association of Biology Teachers; two Chinese nationals, two Polish-American nationals, an unspecified number of German nationals; and a Danish citizen.
+Other passengers included five French nationals, two Chinese nationals, a Philippine national, two Polish citizens, and a Danish citizen.